shaniathomas894/COVID-19_Preds/README.md

 ##### 1.1) Introducing Variables and Parameters

 SIR models provide a theoretical framework for the time rates of change of three populations in an outbreak of a contageous disease.
 The populations in the model are given the shorthand
-- $S$ for the number of people in the population that are suscptable to getting infected
+- *S* for the number of people in the population that are suscptable to getting infected
-- $I$ for the number of people that are infected
+- *I* for the number of people that are infected
-- $R$ for the people that are recovered from the disease (and are therefore imune, possibly only temporarily) The three populations exchange members as time goes on as shown in the diagram below.
+- *R* for the people that are recovered from the disease (and are therefore imune, possibly only temporarily) The three populations exchange members as time goes on as shown in the diagram below.
 For example, suscepable people become infected.
-The following directed graph shows the exchanges in the model with $a,~b,~c,$ and $\alpha$ as arbitary numbers.
+The following directed graph shows the exchanges in the model with *a,~b,~c,* and *\alpha* as arbitary numbers.

-- $a$ is called **transmissability**
+- *a* is called **transmissability**
-- $b$ is called **recovery rate**
+- *b* is called **recovery rate**
-- $c$ is called **deimunization rate**
+- *c* is called **deimunization rate**

 <img src="code/images/full_SIR.png" alt="drawing" width="400"/>